 Plantar fasciitis is one of the most common causes of heel pain among adults.
 At Bay Area Foot Care, you can find relief from plantar fasciitis pain.
 The expert podiatrists understand how plantar fasciitis can wreck your quality of life and has solutions to help you.
-Bay Area Foot Care has locations in San Rafael, Castro Valley, Pleasanton, Oakland, Walnut Creek, and San Leandro, California, as well as in the neighborhoods of Lower Pacific Heights, Inner Richmond, NoPa, and the Mission District in San Francisco.
+Bay Area Foot Care has locations throughout the Bay Area, California.
 Call your nearest office today or use the online booking tool to schedule your visit.

 Plantar fasciitis is the medical term for inflammation of the plantar fascia located on the soles of your feet.
 The plantar fascia is made of tight, dense connective tissue and provides support to the arch of your foot.

 In many cases, plantar fasciitis only affects one foot though it’s possible to have symptoms on both feet.
 Symptoms of plantar fasciitis include: